Causes of a Red Spot on Eye

 What Exactly Is Subconjunctival Hemorrhage?

 The white part of the eye is known as the sclera.
 The sclera contains tiny blood vessels all over.
 There is a clear coating that protects the sclera called the conjunctiva.
-Subconjuntival hemorrhage occurs when there is some type of trauma to the sclera, causing the tiny blood vessels to rupture.
+Subconjunctival hemorrhage occurs when there is some type of trauma to the sclera, causing the tiny blood vessels to rupture.
 The blood gets trapped under the conjunctiva causing the red spot on the eye.
 The spots are usually small, but sometimes can be very large, and in rare cases, cover all or most of the sclera.

 "The white area of the eye is covered by a delicate, transparent membrane known as the conjunctiva.
 Since the small blood vessels that break open and bleed in this condition are located underneath this conjunctiva, the word “sub” is used to connote “below.”
 Hemorrhage means the escape of blood from a vessel.
-Hence, the two terms together -- subconjunctival hemorrhage -- mean bleeding below the conjuctiva."1
+Hence, the two terms together -- subconjunctival hemorrhage -- mean bleeding below the conjuctiva."

-What causes Subconjunctival Hemorrhage?
+What Causes Subconjunctival Hemorrhage?

 Most cases of subconjunctival hemorrhage are spontaneous and comes from a random event such as sneezing or coughing.
 It can also be caused by more serious, non-spontaneous events also.
 Some of the spontaneous causes are: